 Thursday, 2 April 2026

-51 Testing a GPS, ublox NEO-M8U @02/4/26 (not finished)
+51 Two Test programs for a GPS, ublox NEO-M8U @08/4/26

-My USB-TTL-RS232 modules were 15 years old, but I found the data sheet on as RS Stock No.:
+My USB-TTL-RS232 modules were 15 years old, but the data sheet is at RS Stock No.:429-278

 Actually at a later date I may try and increase the update rate and a future application may want the 1pps output signal to be increased if possible. (for a GPS disciplined oscillator)

-Anyway, the arduino code I used was simply the Software Serial example with one print line commented out.
-Here it is, I wired the GPS TX pin to pin 10 on the arduino and the RX pin to pin 11 (although it is not used here)
+Anyway, the Arduino code I used was simply the Software Serial example with one print line commented out.
+Here it is, I wired the GPS TX pin to pin 10 on the Arduino and the RX pin to pin 11 (although it is not used here)

 /*